The Stories of Louis Vuitton Coated Canvas

 (1896 – Present)

 Similar to Louis Vuitton Damier Canvas, Monogram Canvas was also invented by Georges Vuitton.
 Featuring the iconic LV, flower and quatrefoil logos, the Monogram Canvas is used on many products since 1896.
 If you look carefully, there is countless fine lines printed on those logo motifs.
 I believe that is to thwart counterfeit.

 Besides the beige (logo motifs) and brown (background) design, the House has developed a few other classic designs (Monogram Reverse, Monogram Eclipse, Monogram Eclipse Reverse) over time and tremendous amount of limited editions.
 When I was compiling the limited edition designs and planned to include them here, the list was growing exponentially.
 Thus, I have to create another few blogs about Louis Vuitton Limited Edition Monogram Canvas.

 Louis Vuitton Classic Coated Canvas – Monogram, Monogram Reverse, Monogram Eclipse and Monogram Eclipse Reverse.

 With its lightweight, waterproofing, durable (withstands abrasions and scratches), easy-to-care-for and best-match-to-any-outfit attributes, the Monogram Canvas remains as the favorite canvas design for many Louis Vuitton enthusiasts and celebrities.

-While sliding through the stories of Louis Vuitton coated canvas since 1858, I hope you enjoy this video, Letters on Leather, The Art of Craftsmanship, brought to you by Louis Vuitton.
+While reading through the stories of Louis Vuitton coated canvas since 1858, I hope you enjoy this video, Letters on Leather, The Art of Craftsmanship, brought to you by Louis Vuitton.